BodbDearg/PsyDoom/docs/Lua Scripting.md

 # The source is optional and affects blame for the attack.
 P_DamageMobj(mobj_t target, mobj_t inflictor, mobj_t source, int32 baseDamageAmt)

+# Schedules the thing to be deleted and removed from the game once the script finishes executing.
+# The thing is immediately put into the S_NULL state also to deactivate it.
+P_RemoveMobj(mobj_t target)

 # Teleport the specified thing to the specified point, optionally preserving momentum and telefragging things at the destination.
 # Fog and sound are optional, pass '0' to have neither.
 If the teleport is not possible then 'false' is returned.
 EV_TeleportTo(